 The pros for doing it with your credit card include maintaining a revolving credit usage on cards, increasing number of on-time payments, and subsequently age of active accounts.

 Step one: sign up for the best reward cards.
 Step two: pay bills and rack up points.
 Step three: take that trip you always wanted and forget about bills for a week or two.

 Monthly bills probably aren’t going to net you a ton of free cash, but with the right rewards card, you can definitely rack up enough points for a trip every couple of years.

 If you lose your debit card that is attached to the account you pay bills on, this can really screw you up.
 Credit cards come with a number of great consumer protections that are incredibly valuable.
 Better fraud protection, travel insurance, rental coverages, and the list goes on.

 Credit card companies are great at improving their in-app functionality and budgeting tools.
 Credit card companies know that an informed customer is a valuable customer.
 Having the ability to track all your spending on one card is a lot easier than dividing things between checking accounts and credit cards.

 Our advice on why you should use credit cards to pay bills isn’t solely about consolidating.
 There are definitely conveniences that come with juggling fewer cards, but that shouldn’t be the only reason.
 We want everyone to practice smart spending habits and stay disciplined.

-This strategy, like most credit card strategies, can only work with the right cards in hand.
+This strategy, like most credit card or online loans no credit check strategies, can only work with the right cards in hand.
 Pay attention to processing fees, as well as credit card interest rates.
 Treat your credit card like your debit card and you can avoid falling into trouble.